apache/nuttx/configs/sam4e-ek/README.txt

     J-Link> setpc <address of __start>
     J-Link> ... start debugging ...

-  STATUS:  As of this writing, I have no been successful writing to FLASH using the GDB server.
-I think that this is because of issues with GPNVM1 settings and flash lock bits.
+  STATUS:  As of this writing, I have not been successful writing to FLASH using the GDB server; the write succeeds with no complaints, but the contents of the FLASH memory remain unchanged.
+This may be because of issues with GPNVM1 settings and flash lock bits?
 In any event, the GDB server works great for debugging after writing the program to FLASH using SAM-BA.

 Writing to FLASH using SAM-BA
 =============================